chgdev/training/JavaScript/truthy-vs-falsy/README.md

 ## What values return false when put in a condition?

 ## How would you get a variable to return its boolean value?
-I.e. what syntax could you use have falsy value, that don't directly equal false, to return the false false?
+I.e. what syntax could you use have falsy value, that doesn't directly equal false, to return the false value?

 ``` javascript
 getBooleanValue(value) {